Debug with the emulator

 View detailed Message Activity with the Inspector

-You can click on any message bubble within the conversation window and inspect the raw JSON activity using the INSPECTOR feature to the right of the window.
+Send message to your bot and the bot should respond back.
+You can click on message bubble within the conversation window and inspect the raw JSON activity using the INSPECTOR feature to the right of the window.
 When selected, the message bubble will turn yellow and the activity JSON object will be displayed to the left of the chat window.
-This JSON information includes key metadata including channelID, activity type, conversation id, the text message, endpoint URL, etc. You can view inspect activities sent from the user, as well as activities the bot responds with.
+JSON information includes key metadata including channelID, activity type, conversation id, the text message, endpoint URL, etc. You can inspect activities sent from the user, as well as activities the bot responds with.

 Save and load conversations with bot transcripts

 Activities in the emulator can be saved as transcripts.
 From an open live chat window, select Save Transcript As to the transcript file.
 The Start Over button can be used any time to clear a conversation and restart a connection to the bot.

 To load transcripts, simply select File > Open Transcript File and select the transcript.
 A new Transcript window will open and render the message activity to the output window.

 You can easily add a LUIS app, QnA knowledge base, or dispatch model to your bot directly from the emulator.
 When the bot is loaded, select the services button on the far left of the emulator window.
 You will see options under the Services menu to add LUIS, QnA Maker, and Dispatch.